2015 INCEPTHOLDINGS.COM.AU. ALL RIGHTS RESERVED. DIGITAL TRANSFORMATION BY BELOCAL TODAY

 While it is the objective of most sovereign nations to be self-sufficient in food, in much of Asia it will be exceedingly difficult to produce enough food.
 There are major resource constraints in the form of arable land and water.
 Farmers are often unable to access appropriate technology, and the lack of infrastructure imposes major constraints on the efficient distribution of food.

 On Monday 17th November 2014 China as part of the Free Trade Agreement with Australia announced it seeks to purchase an additional 1 Million cattle from Australia per annum so demand has already outgrown supply.
-AAR is currently in strong negotiations with several Asian and European countries regarding supply contracts.
+IAR is currently in strong negotiations with several Asian and European countries regarding supply contracts.

-Astra strongly believes one of the best business opportunities over the coming decades will be in agriculture and water.
+Incept strongly believes one of the best business opportunities over the coming decades will be in agriculture and water.
 Global food inventories are at historic lows creating food security challenges and an unprecedented opportunity to profitably invest in the agriculture sector.